mdubrovskaya/objective_c/README.md

-# ooad_course is a repository for OOAD course, 2015
+# ooad_course is a repository for OOAD (object-oriented analysis and design) course, 2015